agnipratimnag/agnipratimnag.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I'm Agnipratim, but call me Agni.
-I'm a second year undergraduate student at the Department of Physics, IIT Bombay.
+Hi there, I'm Agnipratim, a sophomore student at the Department of Physics, IIT Bombay.
 I am also pursuing a Minor in Computer Science.
-I'm still figuring out my academic interests, a bit confused in that sphere to be honest.
-The only thing I **really** like right now is Special Relativity.
+I really like understanding stuff at a very intuitive level, so much so that I could boil any idea down to some very easy to grasp thoughts.
+I always try my best to implement that in everything I learn, although it is quite difficult sometimes.
+At the moment I do not have any particular academic interests, still "exploring" everything that is out there.

 When I'm not being crushed by coursework, I like to spend time playing football, listening to music, strumming songs on my guitar or gaming with my friends!